Supervisor Cover Letter Examples (Production, Customer Service, Maintenance)

 Things to Avoid in Your Letter

 There are some things that you should try as much as possible to avoid when writing your cover letter.
-These include:

-• Typos and Mistakes
+Typos and mistakes

-Always double check your work.
+Always double-check your work.
 You can even get someone else to read it and help you point out the mistakes in your letter.

-• Including your whole resume in the cover letter
+Including your whole resume in the cover letter

 Don’t just cut and paste your resume into your cover letter.
-Try to rewrite the information in your resume, rather than just repeating it.
+Try to rewrite the information in your resume rather than just repeating it.
 Keep the cover letter short and refer them to your resume to get more information.

-• Using “I” too much
+Using “I” too much

 Try as much as possible to avoid overusing phrases like “I believe,” “I have,” and “I am.”
-Keep in mind that it is not about you – It is about how you will benefit the employer.
+Keep in mind that it is not about you; it is about how you will benefit the employer.

-• Mentioning your other job applications
+Mentioning your other job applications

 When you are looking for work, you are probably applying for more than one job at a time.
 However, it is best not to mention the other jobs that you may have applied for.
 Your letter should only inform the employer that you are ready for the job and that you really want the position.